The Tales of Wonder Keepers (TV series): Themes

-The film presents main character Gerda along with the familiar cast of Kai, Alfida, Harald, Luta.
+The film presents main character Gerda along with the familiar cast of Kai, Alfida, Harald, and Luta.
 However, the serial will show them in their child form.
-The creators of the film introduced a new character Icy, whom the series is completely centered around.
+The creators of the film introduced a new character, Icy, whom the series is completely centered around.
 Characterized as a little gifted girl with frost powers, each episode recounts how Icy along with the heroes overcome challenges and live in an ordinary world with magical abilities.
-The themes of socialization and friendship is explored in the film through the character Icy.
-The characters will be conceptualized with heroic qualities as they are transformed into super heroes known as Keepers of Wonders.
+The themes of socialization and friendship are explored in the film through the character Icy.
+The characters will be conceptualized with heroic qualities as they are transformed into superheroes known as Keepers of Wonders.
 The time frame for the series takes place just after the first film, The Snow Queen.

 Episodes

-Season 1 (2019)
+Season 1 (2019–21)

-All episodes in this season were written by Dimitri Nesterak, Ilkham Abdel Khalek, Alina Dobrokvashina, Kristina Nebolcina, Alexander Petrenko, Kseniya Sibirko, Vera Sychkova, Julia Sheina, Nina Kosmileva, Kristina Ivanstova, Sibel Galina, Ekaterina Cuellar Rodriguez, Tatyana Skoropad, Semyon Astafyev, Anna Priymenko, Tatyana Kamshilina, Alexander Danchev, Natalya Sokolova, Karina Sabbina and Lyudmila Platonova.
+All episodes in this season were written by Dimitri Nesterak, Ilkham Abdel Khalek, Alina Dobrokvashina, Kristina Nebolcina, Alexander Petrenko, Kseniya Sibirko, Vera Sychkova, Julia Sheina, Nina Kosmileva, Kristina Ivanstova, Sibel Galina, Ekaterina Cuellar Rodriguez, Tatyana Skoropad, Semyon Astafyev, Anna Priymenko, Tatyana Kamshilina, Alexander Danchev, Natalya Sokolova, Karina Sabbina, and Lyudmila Platonova.